L.A. police commission says officer violated policy in shooting

 The decision followed a tense administrative hearing into the shooting death of 25-year-old Ezell Ford last Aug.
-11. The five commissioners briefly walked out of the hearing after sign-waving activists began chanting.
+11. The five commissioners briefly walked out of the hearing after activists began chanting and holding signs.

-One man was arrested outside the meeting room for interfering with a police officer, a Los Angeles Police Department spokesman said.
+One man was arrested in a hallway outside the meeting room for interfering with a police officer, according to a Los Angeles Police Department spokesman.

-Los Angeles police officials say the two policemen shot Ford, who a family lawyer has described as mentally challenged, after he struggled with one patrolman and tried to grab an officer’s holstered gun.
+Los Angeles police officials say the two policemen shot Ford, who has been described by a family lawyer as mentally challenged, after he struggled with one of them and tried to grab an officer’s holstered gun.

-Ford’s death came days after the slaying of black teenager Michael Brown by a white officer in Missouri, and touched off demonstrations outside Los Angeles police headquarters.
+Ford’s death came days after the fatal shooting of black teenager Michael Brown by a white officer in Ferguson, Missouri, and touched off demonstrations outside Los Angeles police headquarters.

 The Los Angeles County District Attorney’s Office is conducting its own investigation into the matter and could decide to press charges in the case.